Ujjawal-Anand/20_websites_in_20_days/README.md

 ## About

-This project is all about teaching myself front-end UI design by making one website per day for 200 days.The inspiration for this project came from [Jen Dewalt](https://github.com/jendewalt) who taught herself programming by building [180 wesites in 180 days](http://jenniferdewalt.com/)
+This project is all about teaching myself front-end UI design by making one website daily.The inspiration for this project came from [Jen Dewalt](https://github.com/jendewalt) who taught herself programming by building [180 wesites in 180 days](http://jenniferdewalt.com/)

 ## Things to learn